Martin Robertson: Family

 Robertson's mother was killed in 1941 while serving as an air-raid warden in Cambridge.
 His paternal aunt, Agnes Arber, was a botanist: she was the third woman and the first female life scientist to be granted membership of the Royal Society.
 Another paternal aunt was Margaret Hills, a suffragist organiser and the first woman to sit on Stroud Urban District Council.
 His brother, Giles Henry Robertson, was a professor of art history at the University of Edinburgh.

-Robertson married Theodosia (known as Cecil), Spring Rice, on 4 September 1942: the couple had six children, including the musician Thomas Dolby and the computer scientist Stephen Robertson.
-Their first child, Lucy, was born while Martin was posted to Cairo, and raised by Cecil in Iken in Suffolk.
+Robertson married Theodosia (known as Cecil; Spring Rice) on 4 September 1942: the couple had six children, including the computer scientist Stephen and the musician Thomas Dolby.
+Their first child, Lucy, was born while Robertson was posted to Cairo, and raised by Cecil in Iken in Suffolk.
 While in Suffolk, the Robertsons became friends with the composer Benjamin Britten and his partner, the singer Peter Pears.
-Cecil Robertson died in an accident in 1984.
-Martin remarried in 1988, to Louise Berge, who had been his graduate student at Oxford in the late 1960s.
+Cecil died in an accident in 1984.
+Robertson remarried in 1988, to Louise Berge (née Holstein), who had been his graduate student at Oxford in the late 1960s.
+She was diagnosed with tongue cancer shortly after Robertson's death, and died in February 2022.